 Webmin – Most popular among free open source community

 A long-standing choice of system administrators who want a free, full-featured open-source control panel, Webmin is a powerful tool to handle DNS, configuration, webmail, file sharing and the like.
 It can also become a traditional web hosting control panel with the addition of the Usermin and Virtualmin modules (and can also manage virtual systems with the Cloudmin module).
 Once the complete system is running, it rivals cPanel for functionality, and it will run on just about any Linux distro.

 Ajenti – For all your server needs

-Ajenti is relatively much new product in the market but it has gained lot of recognition and user acceptance in last few years.
+Ajenti is a relatively much new product in the market but it has gained a lot of recognition and user acceptance in last few years.
 It comes along with a wide range of plugins for Apache, Cron, DHCPD, NFSD, Iptables, MySQL, Netatalk, NGINX, PostgreSQL, Samba, and many more.
 You can also view basic server information such as RAM in use, free disk space, etc. Ajenti takes care of cron, nameservers, file management.

 Ajenti has a simple and streamlined interface which anyone can master quickly, and it does a nice job.
 What it doesn’t do is offer many of the deep management functions of cPanel or Webmin, but it’s worth looking at if you are just searching for a control panel which will handle the basics of server management without a learning curve or steep price.